ValeevGroup/tiledarray/INSTALL.md

     an [open-source](https://www.threadingbuildingblocks.org/) form

 Optional prerequisites:
-- Doxygen (required to generating documentation)
+- Doxygen (required to generate documentation)
-- [Boost libraries](www.boost.org/), version 1.30 or higher, required for unit tests

 Most of the dependencies (except for MADNESS) can be installed with a package manager, such as Homebrew on OS X or apt-get on Debian Linux distributions;